Quick Start - Understanding Your First Event in 5 Minutes¶

 - More indicators can lead to analysis paralysis

-- Conflicting signals create confusion
+- Conflicting indicators create confusion

 - Simplicity often provides clarity